Republicans confront Tuberville over military holds in extraordinary showdown on Senate floor

 Sullivan had gathered enough signatures to force a vote on Franchetti and Allvin and spoke out in frustration about the issue at the weekly GOP lunch on Tuesday, according to a person familiar with Sullivan’s comments who requested anonymity to discuss the closed-door meeting.

-Senate Republican Leader Mitch McConnell has also criticized the holds, saying on Tuesday that they are “a bad idea” and said he’d tried to convince the Alabama Republican to express his opposition some other way.
+Senate Republican leader Mitch McConnell has also criticized the holds, saying on Tuesday that they are “a bad idea” and he’d tried to convince the Alabama Republican to express his opposition some other way.

 Tuberville said he disagrees with the effort to try to get around his hold and and pass the nominations in large groups, arguing that the workaround would “burn the city down” and take away one of the only powers that the minority party has.